-I am a Ph.D. student in the Environmental Spatial Analysis Lab at the University of Michigan's School of Natural Resources and Environment.
+I am a Dow Environmental Sustainability Doctoral Fellow and Ph.D. candidate in the Environmental Spatial Analysis Lab at the University of Michigan’s School for Environment and Sustainability.
 My advisor is Dr. Daniel Brown.
-I'm also affiliated with the Michigan Tech Research Institute (MTRI) where I used to work full-time as a Research Scientist.
-Prior to working at MTRI, I studied Applied Geophysics and Remote Sensing at Michigan Technological University.
+Prior to starting my graduate studies, I used to work full-time as a Research Scientist at the Michigan Tech Research Institute (MTRI).

 If I was a contestant on Jeopardy! my six dream categories would be:

 - Rocks and minerals you can identify with your tongue

 I use remote sensing and statistical learning for investigating the drivers of land-cover and land-use change.
 I am particularly interested in the socio-ecological drivers of urban change and neighborhood growth and decline.
 I am an advocate for free and open-source software and am currently investigating the use of high-performance computing for remote sensing and geospatial analysis.